The development of the Intelligent Behaviour Analytics® (IBA) framework

 Prototype IBA Behaviour & Emotions Report

-The first Prototype IBA Behaviours and Emotions Report is launched and available for one-to-one Executive and Life Coaching support.
+The first Prototype IBA Behaviours and Emotions Report is used by psychotherapist Ryan Marcovich.
+In the same year it is launched and available for one-to-one Executive and Life Coaching support.

 The IBA Brand